harik-6/node-googlesheets-orm/README.md

 - Built-in validators for data integrity
 - Automatic sheet creation for new models
 - Row-based CRUD operations with automatic ID management
+- Filtering records with the `where()` function based on field values

 ## Installation